-Below you can see how each of the four factors affects your personal situation, and you will find specific examples with numbers.
+Below you can see how each of the four factors might affect your individual situation, as well as examples with sample numbers to help you decide.

-If you live to your standard life expectancy, believe it or not, you will get almost the same amount whether you take Social Security early, or wait until later to take it.
-To see how this works, it helps to look at an example using real numbers, such as the one below.
+As with the age you plan to retire, the SSA also has norms set up for how long you might live.
+The standard ages for men and women have risen over time to account for better health and longer lives, from about age 60 in 1930, to roughly 80 today.
+If you live to your standard life expectancy, odd as it may seem, you will get almost the same amount whether you take Social Security early or wait until later to take it.
+To see how this works, it helps to look at an example using real numbers.

-Here are the numbers from his Social Security statement showing what he will get at which age:
+Suppose George is age 61 and thinking about when to start the benefit.
+Here are the numbers from his Social Security statement showing how much he will receive at which age:

 - Age 62: $1,643 ($19,716 per year)